• Skip to primary navigation

 Wooden spoons

 This is my downfall too!
-I love those wood spoons.
-But, do I really need a five-pack of them?
+I love those wooden spoons.
+But do I need a five-pack of them?
 Probably not.
-I do like to keep a flat end, a round shape, a long round one, and a smaller one.
+I like to keep a flat end, a round shape, a long round one, and a smaller one.

 Old sets of serving utensils

 Some silverware sets come with utensils.
-Do you get rid of the previous set serving utensils?
+Do you get rid of the previous set of serving utensils (Affiliate Link)?
 Maybe you should.

 Bowls you don’t need

 How many bowls do you need during the week?
 Is 15 too much?
-If you are a family of 4 or more, 15 is probably OK if you don't wash them every day.
+If you are a family of 4 or more, 15 is probably OK if you don't wash them daily.
 If you do wash your dishes every day, you can probably stick with four to eight.
+Search and review all your everyday bowls, serving bowls, antique bowls, or any other bowl that may have dust on it.

 Bakeware not used at least once a year